dabl/dabl/doc/user_guide.rst

 potential data quality issues.
 The field of data cleaning is impossibly broad, and dabl's approaches are by no means sophisticated.
-The goal of dabl is to get the data "clean enough" to create useful visualizations and models, and to allow the user to perform custom cleaning operations themselves.
+The goal of dabl is to get the data "clean enough" to create useful visualizations and models, and to allow users to perform custom cleaning operations themselves.
 In particular if the detection of semantic types (continuous, categorical, ordinal, text, etc) fails, the user can provide ``type_hints``: